ajmalkurnia/id-postag-challange/README.md

 | CNN-RNN-CRF | 0.9694     | 0.9694     | 0.9691     |

 ### UD ID

+The split configuration on this dataset follows the original split from the repo.
+The CRF tagger combines dev/validation split with training split during training.

 | Method      | Precision  | Recall     | F1-score   |
 | ----------- | ---------- | ---------- | ---------- |